If you’re in an emergency situation and you need instructions quickly:

-Before administering shock, remove your hands from the patient’s skin and stand clear.
+Before administering a shock, remove your hands from the patient’s skin and stand clear.
 Advise any onlookers to stand clear as well.
-Because a defibrillator transmits live electricity to the patient’s heart, it’s critical that no one touches the patient’s skin during this crucial time.
-Also take a moment to ensure that no part of the patient’s body is submerged in water.
+Because a defibrillator transmits live electricity to the patient’s heart, no one must touch the patient’s skin during this crucial time.
+Also, take a moment to ensure that no part of the patient’s body is submerged in water.

 In some cases, the device will tell you not to shock the patient.
 There are four main types of heart rhythms that occur when the heart stops beating.
-Of those four rhythms, only two are shockable.
-If your device says “Shock not recommended” or something similar, just proceed to the next step, and continue CPR.
+Of those four rhythms, only two are AED shockable rhythms.
+If your AED says “No shock advised” or something similar, just proceed to the next step, and continue CPR.

 When the device confirms that no additional shocks are recommended (or that no shocks are recommended to begin with), take a moment to assess the patient.
-If they are now conscious and breathing, remove the pads and stay with them until help arrives.
+If they are now conscious and breathing, remove the AED pads and stay with them until emergency medical responders arrive.

 How to Use an AED on a Child

-- Confirm that the patient is experiencing cardiac arrest (no breathing, unconscious).
+- Confirm that the patient is experiencing cardiac arrest (not breathing normally, unconscious).

 - Turn on the AED by pressing the “On” button and/or opening the lid.

 - Press the child button, insert the child key, or attach the pediatric pads if available.

 - Remove the child’s shirt and apply one pad to the center of the chest and one to the center of the upper back.